mshmsh5000/ansible-django-stack/README.md

 - Supervisor
 - Virtualenv
 - Memcached
-- Celery
+- (Celery -- not used here)
-- RabbitMQ
+- (RabbitMQ -- not used here)

 Default settings are stored in ```roles/role_name/defaults/main.yml```.
 Environment-specific settings are in the ```env_vars``` directory.

 A `certbot` role is also included for automatically generating and renewing trusted SSL certificates with [Let's Encrypt](https://letsencrypt.org/).

 **Tested with OS:** Ubuntu 16.04 LTS (64-bit PC), Ubuntu 14.04 LTS (64-bit PC)